junjiebalatero/mardz-web3-todolist-ganache/README.md

    npm install

-# Things to do when you change the code:
+# Command to execute after you change the code:

    truffle compile